ajarms/godotDemo2d/README.md

-Reusing this Repo for a quick Godot "first 2d game" tutorial
+Godot "first 2d game" tutorial from the engine manual